Noise as a Boolean algebra of $\sigma$-fields: Introduction

 \section{Introduction}

-The product of two measure spaces, widely known among mathematicians, leads to the tensor product of the corresponding Hilbert spaces $ L_2 $.
+The product of two measure spaces, widely known among mathematicians, leads to the tensor product of the corresponding Hilbert spaces~$ L_2 $.
 The less widely known product of an infinite sequence of probability spaces leads to the so-called infinite tensor product space.
 A continuous product of probability spaces, used in the theory of noises, leads to a continuous tensor product of Hilbert spaces, used in noncommutative dynamics.
-Remarkable parallelism and fruitful interrelations between the two theories of continuous products, commutative (probability) and noncommutative (operator algebras) are noted \cite{TV}, \cite{Ts02}, \cite{Ts04}.
+Remarkable parallelism and fruitful interrelations between the two theories of continuous products, commutative (probability) and noncommutative (operator algebras) are noted \cite{TV,Ts02,Ts04}.

-The classical theory, developed in the 20 century, deals with independent increments (L\'evy processes) in the commutative case, and quasi-free representations of canonical commutation relations (Fock spaces) in the noncommutative case.
-These classical continuous products are well-understood, except for one condition of classicality, whose sufficiency was conjectured by H.~Araki and E.J.~Woods in 1966 \cite[p.~210]{AW} in the noncommutative case (still open), and by J.~Feldman in 1971 \cite[Problem 1.9]{Fe} in the commutative case (now proved).
+The classical theory, developed in the 20th century, deals with independent increments (L\'evy processes) in the commutative case, and quasi-free representations of canonical commutation relations (Fock spaces) in the noncommutative case.
+These classical continuous products are well understood, except for one condition of classicality, whose sufficiency was conjectured by H.~Araki and E.~J. Woods in 1966 (\cite{AW}, page~210), in the noncommutative case (still open), and by J.~Feldman in 1971 (\cite{Fe}, Problem 1.9), in the commutative case (now proved).

-Araki and Woods note \cite[p.~161--162]{AW} that lattices of von Neumann algebras occur in quantum field theory and quantum statistical mechanics; these algebras correspond to domains in space-time or space; in most interesting cases they fail to be a Boolean algebra of type I factors.
-As a first step towards understanding of such structures, Araki and Woods investigate ``factorizations'', --- complete Boolean algebras of type I factors, --- leaving aside their relation to the domains in space(-time), and conjecture that all such factorizations contain sufficiently many factorizable vectors.
+Araki and Woods note (\cite{AW}, pages~161--162), that lattices of von Neumann algebras occur in quantum field theory and quantum statistical mechanics; these algebras correspond to domains in space--time or space; in most interesting cases they fail to be a Boolean algebra of type I factors.
+As a first step toward an understanding of such structures, Araki and Woods investigate ``factorizations,'' complete Boolean algebras of type I factors, leaving aside their relation to the domains in space(--time), and conjecture that all such factorizations contain sufficiently many factorizable vectors.

-Feldman defines ``factored probability spaces'' that are in fact complete Boolean algebras of sub-\sif s (corresponding to Borel subsets of a parameter space, which does not really matter), investigates them assuming sufficiently many ``decomposable processes'' (basically the same as factorizable vectors) and asks, whether this assumption holds always, or not.
+Feldman defines ``factored probability spaces'' that are in fact complete Boolean algebras of sub-$\sigma$-fields (corresponding to Borel subsets of a parameter space, which does not really matter), investigates them assuming sufficiently many ``decomposable processes'' (basically the same as factorizable vectors) and asks whether this assumption holds always, or not.

 In both cases the authors failed to prove that the completeness of the Boolean algebra implies classicality (via sufficiently many factorizable vectors).